-An entering freshman's high school transcript is evaluated at the time of admission for the possibility of college preparatory deficiencies.
-These deficiencies occur because the entering freshman may not have completed one or more areas of the college preparatory curriculum.
-Students who are admitted with CPC deficiencies will be required to satisfy those deficiencies by subject area in the following manner:
+An entering freshman's high school transcript is evaluated at the time of admission for the possibility of required high school curriculum (RHSC) deficiencies.
+These deficiencies occur because the entering freshman may not have completed one or more areas of the required high school curriculum.
+Students who are admitted with RHSC deficiencies will be required to satisfy those deficiencies by subject area in the following manner:

-ENGLISH - Students with fewer than the four required units of English must take the COMPASS test administered by a University System institution in English and reading.
-Based on the student's score, the student will exempt learning support (LS) English and/or reading or be placed in LS English and/or reading.
+ENGLISH - Students who are admitted with fewer than the four required units of English must take the COMPASS test in English and reading by a University System institution if they have not already done so for admission.
+Based on the student's score, the student will exempt Learning Support (LS) English and/or reading or be placed in LS English and/or reading.
 For students transferring from a COC-accredited DTAE college, comparable scores from the DTAE college may be used according to guidelines issued by the Senior Vice Chancellor for Academics and Fiscal Affairs.

-MATHEMATICS - Students with fewer than the three (four in 2001) required units of mathematics must take the COMPASS test in mathematics administered by a University System institution.
+MATHEMATICS - Students who are admitted with fewer than the three (four in 2001) required units of mathematics must take the COMPASS test in mathematics administered by a University System institution if they have not already done so for admission.
 Based upon the student's score, the student will exempt LS mathematics or be placed in LS mathematics at the appropriate level.
 For students transferring from a COC-accredited DTAE college, comparable scores from the DTAE college may be used according to guidelines issued by the Senior Vice Chancellor for Academics and Fiscal Affairs.